 These degrees are designed for students planning to specialize in technical, business, semiprofessional, and supervisory fields that are career-oriented.
-Portions of this degree may, in selected fields transfer to a senior institutions.
+Portions of this degree may, in selected fields, transfer to a senior institution.
+Credit hours for the degree are determined by the program.